dhruvxr/AI-live-transcriptor/extension/README.md

 ## Integration with Main App

-The extension works seamlessly with the main AI Live Transcriptor application:
+The extension works seamlessly with the main Choom.AI application:

 - **Session Sync**: All sessions are automatically synced
 - **Unified History**: View all transcriptions in one place